pydicom/deid/docs/config.md

 In the above example, we specify the commands are intended to use the dicom module by first `FORMAT` label.
 This is a message to the application that the following commands are intended to come from this exact module folder.
 We then know that we are dealing with functions relevant to the header of the image by way of the `%header` section.
 The section then consists of a series of commands, each specifying an action to be taken on a particular field.
 The allowed actions are the follow:

  - ADD: Add a new field to the dataset(s).
 If the value is a string, it's assumed to be the value that is desired to be added.
 If the value is in the form `var:OrdValue` then the application will expect to find the value to replace in a variable in the request called `OrdValue` (more on this later).
- - BLANK: By default, all fields that aren't specified to be replaced or removed will be blanked.
-You (currently) shouldn't ever need to specify this, as all are blanked by default.
+ - BLANK: If you want to blank a field instead of remove it, use this option.
+Note that there is a [bug](https://github.com/pydicom/pydicom/issues/372) related to how to properly blank fields, so in some cases you might see an error.
+For this reason I (@vsoch) have chosen to make the default removing for now.
  - KEEP: implies that the value should not be replaced, removed, or blanked.
  - REPLACE: implies that the value should be replaced by a string, or a variable in the format `var:FieldName`.
  - REMOVE: completely remove the field from the dataset.
-This is removing the entire header.
+This is the default action.

 For the above, given that there are conflicting commands, the more conservative is given preference.
 For example: